 2. On 1 January 2005, a number of new and revised HKFRSs and HKASs came into effect.
-The resulting changes in accounting treatment and presentation of various income statement and balance sheet items may render certain comparative figures for the years 2003 and 2004 not strictly comparable.
+The resulting changes in accounting treatment and presentation of various income statement and balance sheet items may render certain comparative figures for the year 2004 not strictly comparable.